OrientedPlanarDiagram#

 add_virtual_crossings_from(crossings_for_adding, **attr)#

-Return a view of the diagram’s arcs, represented as pairs of endpoints.
+Return a view of arcs (pairs of endpoints).

 clear()#